Our Complete Guide to Snapchat

 Text conversations that disappear within 24 hours.
 Photos too.

-Teens aspire to keep their conversations going with friends and must respond within 24 hours to keep the streak alive.
+Teens strive to keep snap chats going with friends and must respond within 24 hours to keep the streak alive.
+Those with the longest and the highest number of snapstreaks gain social standing.
+While fun, this can create a lot of pressure.

-Friends can share their location and track each other in real time.
+Friends can share their location and track each other in real time on a map view.

 What Parents Should Know

-When we tested signing up my 13-year-old daughter, this is what we discovered: show photo of family room with Discover circled and show collage of disturbing photos in feed.
-The Discover feature is easily accessed and is where users have to go to see Friend’s stories.
-Discover also functions as an advertising section where magazines such as Cosmopolitan, Vice, Esquire add Oddly Satisfying post adult content and pay Snapchat to feature them.
-A user can select which publications they want to see, but they will still see some they do not subscribe to, and Discover cannot be removed.
-Of further concern, is that Snapchat shows what’s shown to a 13-year-old is the same as what’s shown to a 25-year-old.
-We tested!
+The Discover feature is easily accessed and is where users have to go to see Friends’ stories.
+Discover also functions as an advertising section where magazines such as Cosmopolitan, Vice, Esquire and Oddly Satisfying post adult content and pay Snapchat to feature them.
+Users can select which publications they want to see, but they will still see some they do not subscribe to.
+Unfortunately, the Discover feature cannot be removed.
+Most concerning is that Snapchat’s Discover shows the same content to a 13-year-old as to a 25-year-old.
+We tested.

-In Snapchat, the default settings allow strangers to contact your kids AND your teen will be invited to add people he or she doesn’t know as Friends, unless you change the settings (LINK TO QUESTION: HOW CAN I MAKE MY CHILD”S ACCOUNT PRIVATE).
-ADD Screenshot with caption: My daughter knows none of these people!
+In Snapchat, the default settings allow strangers to contact your teen and, your teen will be invited to add people as friends who he or she doesn’t know.
+You must act to change the settings.

 Teens can feel social pressure to keep up their Snapstreaks because they don’t want to let a friend down.
 If they fail to respond within 24 hours, the streak disappears.
-Also, when groups of friends agree to share their location it can make it easier to make plans, but teens can also feel pressured to join the group.
-More than on any other platform, teens are coerced to share inappropriate photos.
-Some might say, once a sexting app, always a sexting app.
-Snapchat was founded in 2011 to facilitate sexting, but has become more mainstream.
+Also, when groups of friends agree to share their location it can make it easier to make plans, but teens can also feel pressured even when they don’t want to join the group.
+More than on any other platform, teens are cajoled to share inappropriate photos.
+While Snapchat has become more mainstream, it was originally founded in 2011 to facilitate sexting.

-The ‘impermanent nature’ is unnerving to parents.
+The ‘impermanent nature’ of Snapchat is unnerving to parents.
 The major concern is that there’s no way to monitor a teen’s activity, and teens often don’t stop to think about the consequences.
-While snaps can disappear almost immediately, they are actually stored on SnapChat’s server for 30 days before they’re deleted.
-Also, anyone can take a screenshot and now settings can be changed to save snaps for 24 hours.
+Transmitting inappropriate photos could constitute a felony.
+While snaps can disappear almost immediately, they are actually stored on Snapchat’s server for 30 days before they’re deleted, and anyone can take a screenshot.

 How do I monitor my teen on Snapchat?